T-Sakabe/Syn-Dataset_Sakabe/README.md

 ## Overview
 **Syn-Datasets** are synthetic image datasets automatically generated using a framework proposed in *“Dataset Construction Using Item Response Theory for Educational Machine Learning Competitions.”* This framework integrates **Item Response Theory (IRT)** and a **Conditional Variational Autoencoder (CVAE)** to create datasets that can more accurately evaluate the performance differences among machine learning (ML) models.

-Each Syn-Dataset is an enhanced version of an existing benchmark dataset, designed to maintain the original structure while adding IRT-based item parameters (difficulty and discrimination):
+Each Syn-Dataset is an enhanced version of an existing benchmark dataset, designed to maintain the original structure:

 - **Syn-MNIST**: based on [MNIST](http://yann.lecun.com/exdb/mnist/) (70,000 samples, 28×28 grayscale)
 - **Syn-Fashion-MNIST**: based on [Fashion-MNIST](https://github.com/zalandoresearch/fashion-mnist) (70,000 samples, 28×28 grayscale)